 As a University dedicated to fostering the dignity of each person, Loyola Marymount University strives to encourage learning and promote justice.
 The University seeks to create an environment that is free of exploitation and unlawful harassment or discrimination that undermines the integrity of the institution.
-The Faculty/Staff -Student Dating Policy does not alter, but is in addition to all federal and state laws regulating interpersonal conduct.
+The Faculty/Staff - Student Dating Policy does not alter, but is in addition to all federal and state laws regulating interpersonal conduct.

-The Faculty/Student Dating Policy can be found by following the link below: Faculty/Staff Student Dating Policy
+The Faculty/Student Dating Policy can be found by following the link below: https://intranet.lmu.edu/Assets/FacStaff.Stud+Dating.pdf.